 Stage Two: First Cloud Native Implementations

 Getting started with migrating a large legacy application towards microservices can be challenging.
-As the book point out, gradually migrating small parts of your monolith may be the best approach.
+As the book points out, gradually migrating small parts of your monolith may be the best approach.
 As your infrastructure and applications will start to become much more dynamic, you will want a monitoring solution with continuous discovery, modeling, monitoring and analytics in a single place.
 Advanced monitoring solutions provide an integrated data source for distributed dynamic systems.
-They proactively identify performance bottlenecks and pinpoint root-causes of an actual performance issue within seconds.
+They proactively identify performance bottlenecks and pinpoint root causes of an actual performance issue within seconds.

 Dynatrace helps resolve stage one and stage two challenges by providing full-stack auto-dependency identification of your existing application and multi-datacenter visibility via our Smartscape® view as you migrate.